Left untreated, PAD can lead to amputation

 You might think having cold toes or feet is due to “poor circulation” or it’s a normal part of getting older.
 It could indicate PAD.
 Learn about other symptoms of PAD by reading further on this website.

 Good circulation is important and it isn’t something you should ignore.
 Your blood helps regulate many things in your body.
 If blood is not easily reaching your toes and feet, those areas will experience a drop in temperature.

-If you have PAD, the arteries in your legs have narrowed and hardened.
+If you have PAD, the Arteries are blood vessels that carry blood to your heart and other parts of your body. in your legs have narrowed and hardened.
 This limits blood flow to your legs and feet and can make them feel cold.

 Talk to Your Doctor

 Only a health care professional can diagnose you with PAD.
 Our Symptom Quiz can help guide the conversation about your treatment options.